Orbital-Knewbie/Knewbie/docs/UserGuide-Students.md

 ![Student Dashboard](images/JoinClass.png)

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 4.
-You are now enrolled in the class and can access any quizzes assigned specifically to your class by your educators as well as all of our existing quizzes (which will be tailored to your proficiency level).
+You are now enrolled in the class.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 5.
+You can access any quizzes assigned specifically to your class by your educators as well as all of our existing tailored quizzes.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 6.
 You are able to ask questions on the forum in which teachers can respond to.

 #### <a name="score"> &nbsp; &nbsp; &nbsp; &nbsp; 3.3.2.
 Leaderboard</a><br>
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 1.
 You can view the progress report of your classmates for the specific class.